 7.1 This Ordinance shall take effect and be in full force and effect thirty (30) days after this passage.
 Before the expiration of fifteen (15) days after passage, it shall be posted in three (3) public places with the names of the members voting for and against the Ordinance and shall remain posted thereafter for at least one (1) week.
 The ordinance shall be published once with the names of the members of the Board of Directors voting for and against the Ordinance in the local newspaper.

-To be Introduced at a regular meeting of the Board of Directors held on April 5, 2022, and May 3, 2022, At 10:00 am.
+To be Introduced at a regular meeting of the Board of Directors on April 5, 2022, and May 3, 2022, At 10:00 am.

 Upon Motion of Board President Legaspi, seconded by Vice President Wilson and the following roll call vote, to wit: